-Apart from desserts, make sure you try as many of the local food as possible.
-Dishes are tasty and generous, and you will be coming back for more.
+Apart from desserts, make sure you try as much of the local food as possible.
+The dishes are tasty and generous, and you will be coming back for more.

 However, there are still some rules that must be followed.
 Dressing up appropriately is one of them.
 In Shiraz, I learned that you are not allowed to enter mosques in sandals or shorts and that you need to pay respect and dress up accordingly.

 Dress up is a bit more demanding for ladies as they are asked to wear scarfs and cover their hair regardless if they are Iranian or foreign.

 Shiraz is a glorious place that stole my heart forever.
-Every street of this city holds stories, inspiration and people who will charm you forever.
+Every street of this city holds stories, inspiration, and people who will charm you forever.

-Shiraz International Airport (SYZ) is very well connected to all other countries in the Middle East, and it´s often a cheaper option to fly into Shiraz then to Tehran.
-The most important Airlines flying to Shiraz are:
+Shiraz International Airport (SYZ) is very well connected to all other countries in the Middle East, and it’s often a cheaper option to fly into Shiraz than to Tehran.

 The most important Airlines flying to Shiraz and the departure cities are:

 Pegasus Airlines: Istanbul.